 Introduction

+The Water Conservation Advisory Council (WCAC) was established in 2007 via passage of Senate Bill 3 and House Bill 4 and given seven charges relating to progress on water conservation in Texas.
 Water conservation activities are expected to provide for 30 percent of new water needs by 2070.
 Successful demand management will be critical to meeting the needs of new Texans, with the population projected to increase by 70 percent in that time, growing to over 51 million people.

 In 2007 the 80th Texas Legislature, via passage of Senate Bill 3 and House Bill 4, established the Water Conservation Advisory Council.
 The legislature directed the council to report on progress made on water conservation in relation to seven specific charges.
-This is the fifth report to state leadership briefly addressing each charge and identifying key findings and recommendations to advance water conservation efforts in Texas.
+This is the sixth fifth report to state leadership briefly addressing each charge and identifying key findings and recommendations to advance water conservation efforts in Texas.